juan-formoso/juan-formoso/README.md

 - 🔭 I’m currently learning about TypeScript!
 - 👯 I’m trying to do better everyday
 - 🥅 2021 Goals: Graduate and get my first job as a Web Developer
-- ⚡ Fun fact: I love to watch Attack on Titan, Boruto, Demon Slayer and play league of legends
+- ⚡ Fun fact: I love to watch Attack on Titan, Boruto and play league of legends

 ### Connect with me: